- Do not dial a leading ‘0’ in the international call sequence – it is only used in Indonesia for domestic long distance calls.

 Calling to a mobile phone that is registered in Indonesia but roaming outside of Indonesia: dial the regular call sequence to an Indonesian mobile phone.

-Calling to a mobile phone user currently roaming in Indonesia with a phone that is registered outside of Indonesia: call the country where the mobile phone is registered.
+Calling to a mobile phone user currently roaming in Indonesia with a phone that is registered outside of Indonesia: dial the country where the mobile phone is registered.

-VoIP phone numbers based in Indonesia are accessed with the same call sequence as a regular landline phone.
+Dial VoIP phone numbers based in Indonesia with the same call sequence as a regular landline phone.

 There are no designated VoIP exchanges in Indonesia.